defold/doc/docs/en/manuals/push.md

-= Push notifications
-:location: documentation manuals extensions
-:type: manual
+---
+title: iOS and Android push notifications in Defold

-This document describes how to set up and implement remote and local push notifications for your game or application.
+brief: This document describes how to set up and implement remote and local iOS and Android push notifications for your game or application.
+---

+# Push notifications

 Push notifications are available on iOS and Android devices and allow your game to inform the player about changes and updates.
 The core functionality is similar between iOS and Android but there are some platform specific differences that you need to consider.